HewlettPackard/hpe-solutions-openshift/synergy/scalable/3par/README.md

 - Revised the power management section for the RHVH hosts to provide clarity around implementation steps.

 - Introduced a change tracking table inline to make it easier to locate changes within the document.

+v2.0.2, April 19, 2019

+- Revised wording in places to improve readability.

+- Altered git clone instructions to fix an error with the path.

 About